 Catalog listings and original labels for Brewer’s work suggest that he used a range of intaglio techniques, sometimes in combination, depending on the effect desired.
 Most labels describe his prints generally as etchings, but a few are more specific.
 A label for a view of the interior of the York Minster describes it as a drypoint.
 An exhibition catalog in 1932 lists a view of the Taj Mahal as an aquatint.

 At the time, it was not unusual for successful etchers to send their plates out to commercial printers.
-Brewer's first published etching seems to have been included in a 1911 portfolio of six etchings sold by H. R. Howell.
-This one, of Ely Cathedral, and in 1912 another, showing the Portail de la Calende of the cathedral in Rouen, were printed by Charles Welch.
-But after that, as noted in the December 1915 issue of, The Outlook: "An interesting thing about Mr. Brewer's colored etchings is that they are printed by himself."
-As we have seen, "himself" included a staff of as many as eight, including members of the Lucas family, who assisted him in the studio at the back of the family property in Acton.
+Brewer's first published etching may have been a "West Front of Ratisbon Cathedral," which was exhibited at the Royal Academy in 1909.
+Another one, an untitled Ely Cathedral, was included in a 1911 portfolio of six etchings published by H. R. Howell.
+This one and in 1912 another, showing the Portail de la Calende of the cathedral in Rouen, were printed by Charles Welch.
+But after that and with the introduction of color in his etchings, as noted in the December 1915 issue of, The Outlook: "An interesting thing about Mr. Brewer's colored etchings is that they are printed by himself."
+As we have seen, "himself" included a staff of as many as eight, including at least two of his Lucas in-laws, who assisted him in the studio at the back of the family property in Acton.

 The process, now almost a memory, is a costly one....
 This kind of printing requires the plate to be actually painted by hand...and the painting has to be repeated for every impression that is taken....